David Petty

 • Equivalent to entry-level junior executive position.
 In addition to primary duties as Deck Watch Officer, served as Communications Division Officer, Assistant Navigator, boarding officer, and landing signals officer. • Conducted multi-mission operations ranging from Fisheries Enforcement boardings in the waters off New England, to migrant and drug interdiction patrols in the deep Caribbean.

-David Petty Education Details
+David Petty education

-Frequently Asked Questions about David Petty
+Frequently asked questions about David Petty

 What company does David Petty work for?

-David Petty works for Fairfax County Public Schools
+David Petty works for Fairfax County Public Schools.

-David Petty's current role is High School History & Social Studies Teacher | Retired Coast Guard Officer.
+David Petty is listed as High School History & Social Studies Teacher | Retired Coast Guard Officer at Fairfax County Public Schools.

 What is David Petty's email address?